Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

 {% endnavtab %}
-{% navtab Traditional or hybrid mode - Kong CLI %}
+{% navtab Traditional or hybrid mode - kong config CLI %}

 As a final failsafe for a database-backed deployment, you can also back up the database using the Kong CLI.